Mula, Spain: National contest of rapid painting

-This is helt each year on the second Sunday of November, coinciding with the Craft Bazaar "Las 4 Plazas".
+This is held each year on the second Sunday of November, coinciding with the Craft Bazaar "Las 4 Plazas".
 On the first occasion on November 11, 2007, 114 painters, coming from all over Spain, met on a sunny, spring-like day.
 It was a success that did not distance the residents and visitors, given the beauty and variety of places that Mula possesses.

 Spanish Film Week

 Since 1988 the "Segundo de Chomón Cinema Club" has been coming together as a denominational competition of the Spanish Film Week, and since 1993 the National Contest of Film Shorts.
 Both events are held each year in spring.
 It's an occasion to benefit from the actors, directors, and invitations to enjoy the historic resources, cultural inheritance, excellent temperature, and partake of the rich gastronomy of the region.

 Sports

 In sports, Mula counts some swimming pools, situated around the football field.
 Mula has two municipal football fields (one of grass and the other waits to become artificial).
 There are a football pavilion, hall, "Grand Route" and a sports center with another pavilion, an outdoor pool, and tennis and basketball courts.